 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects through input validation in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects through input validation in the following ways.
+They can:

 — Assume all input is malicious and take appropriate action, including:

-— Use an accept known good input validation strategy such as a whitelist of acceptable inputs that strictly conform to specifications;
+— Use an acknowledged input validation strategy such as an inclusion list of acceptable inputs that strictly conform to specifications;

 — Either reject any input that does not strictly conform to specifications or transform it into something that does;

-— Do not rely exclusively on looking for malicious or malformed inputs (for example, do not rely on a blacklist);
+— Avoid relying exclusively on searching for malicious or malformed inputs (for example, do not rely on an exclusion list);

-— Use blacklists for detecting potential attacks or determining which inputs are so malformed that they are rejected outright; and
+— Use exclusion lists for detecting potential attacks or determining which inputs are so malformed that they are rejected outright;

 — Consider all potentially relevant properties, including length, type of input, the full range of acceptable values, missing or extra inputs, syntax, consistency across related fields, and conformance to business rules.
 As an example of business rule logic, boat may be syntactically valid because it only contains alphanumeric characters, but it is not valid if a colour such as red or blue was expected.
-Use a whitelist of approved URLs or domains to be used for redirection.
+Use an inclusion list of approved URLs or domains to be used for redirection.

 Injection [RST]